Studying, Grades, and Credit

 - Once a student has elected to take a course on a pass/fail basis, it is not possible, under any circumstances, to record a letter grade for that course.

 - The last day to request the pass/fail option is the last day to withdraw from the course in the semester.
 Courses on different modular dates will have the option to request a pass/fail up to the last day to withdraw in that module.
 See the Academic Calendar (new window) for dates.

 5. Audit Policy

 Students may wish to audit a course for which they will not receive credit or a grade.
 Persons who audit a course pay the standard per credit hour tuition.
 Refer to the Expenses and Finances (new window) section of this bulletin for the per credit hour tuition amount.
 Georgetown University in Qatar students are not allowed to audit GU-Q courses.

 The procedure for auditing a course is as follows:

 - If a student wishes to change status from credit to audit, the student must obtain the Dean’s signature on an add/drop form and submit the request for changes during the add/drop period.
 Changes to audit are not allowed beyond the add/drop period.

 - Once a student registers for an audit, it is not possible, under any circumstances, to record a letter grade for that course.

 - The last day to request to audit a course is the last day to add a course for that semester.
 See the Academic Calendar for dates.

 Language courses (at the expository writing level and below) and Consortium courses may not be audited.
-Students in the College are not permitted to audit courses.
+Students in the College and School of Health are not permitted to audit courses.

 6. Advisory Grades